harrisayadi/cpp/W3/Review_Session.md

 Q21.
 Using C++ style string to write a program that reads a sentence as input and converts each word of the sentence following the rule below:

 - For every word in the sentence, the first letter is relocated the end of the word.
-- Then append the string “ABC” to the word.
+- Then append the string “KPU” to the word.

 More requirements:
 - All letters in the output should be uppercase.